How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

-The user studies that were conducted only for demonstrating the feasibility of the proposed attack account for 7.01\% (59/842).
+The user studies conducted only for demonstrating the feasibility of the proposed attack account for 7.01\% (59/842).
 Regarding such user studies, we found that (1) authors were less likely to report participants' countries explicitly (15.25\%), and (2) authors were likely to recruit only Western samples (92.31\%).
-Even though researchers may not think it is essential to report them, we further discuss the importance of reporting participant demographics in attack-feasibility studies in Section~\ref{subsection:Reproducibility in UPS Research}.
-The Western skew among participant-reported user studies can be explained by the following facts: MTurk and lab studies, which are prone to demographic skew (e.g, the workers in MTurk are mostly from the U.S., and university researchers in Western countries are likely to recruit students in their universities in a lab study), were often used for demonstrating the feasibility of attacks.
+The heavy Western skew of participant samples among attack-feasibility studies can be explained by the following fact: MTurk and lab studies, which are prone to demographic skew (e.g., the workers in MTurk are mostly from the U.S., and university researchers in Western countries are likely to recruit students at their universities for a lab study), were often used for demonstrating the feasibility of attacks.
+We further analyzed the studies of attack feasibility (56 papers including 59 user studies) and confirmed that attack feasibility can be influenced by participant demographics in the majority of studies (54.24\%, 32/59).
+Two types of attack made up the majority: (i) targeting automatic speech recognition (15.25\%, 9/59) and (ii) typing/keystroke inference (13.56\%, 8/59).
+Because most such studies implicitly leveraged English audio or input in English, the attack feasibility may vary depending on the language used by the participants.
+For example, participants with low English proficiency may have difficulty recognizing malicious English audio.
+Additionally, for example, the keyboard layout and character input/conversion method used in each linguistic area can affect the feasibility of typing/keystroke inference.
+Therefore, authors who demonstrate attack feasibility should also properly report participants' demographic information such as their country of residence and language proficiency.